 If the stretch marks are located in on the lower abdomen (below the belly button) then they can usually be removed in the course of abdominoplasty.
-Typically all of the skin from just above the navel to the pubic area is removed.
+Typically, all of the skin from just above the navel to the pubic area is removed.
 This skin usually contains the stretch marks and well as the less elastic skin.
-The upper skin which is more elastic, better quality, has fewer or no stretch marks, is stretched across the entire abdomen.
+The upper skin which is more elastic, better quality and has fewer or no stretch marks, is stretched across the entire abdomen.

 What is the advantage of axillary approach for breast augmentation?